junwatu/recipe-nutritional-analysis/blog/README.md

 CloudDeploy[api]
 ```

 The function parameter is `ingredients` with `String` type and if you use the `Shift` + `Enter` key in the Wolfram Cloud editor, the script will be processed and deployed.
-The result is cloud object that contain URL for API.
+The result is a cloud object that contains a URL for API.

 ```wolfram
 CloudObject[https://www.wolframcloud.com/obj/4a0af00b-e14e-4467-b292-6d0ca161ff65]
 ```

-With this API, you can use it to analyze and calculate the recipe nutrition.
+You can use this API to analyze and calculate the recipe nutrition by calling the API and giving recipe ingredients as the URL parameters.

 ### Storing Data in GridDB